supersimple/papa-hassan/README.md

 - Would have been nice to use citext but that's a Postgres thing.
 Otherwise we have to enforce email uniqueness due to casing at the application level.
 - Used UUID over autoincrementing integers although there are arguably preferable formats like ordered UUIDs.
 I prefer binary id's because you won't get actual results if you pass in an arbitrary UUID like you could a number.
 It's much easier to get an actual result with an integer.
 Making it less likely you accidentally mess up a join in a query and it returns results that make some amount of sense.
 Or if you really screw up and there's some access control bug, which ideally there won't be with some good tests...but access control can be very hard to get right especially in weaker codebases, especially untested codebases (I really like tests...)!
 UUID's offer some small amount of insurance in the event there is some kind of human error.
+- I am storing tasks in a blob on visit (json--an array of strings).
+This is quick and dirty imho.
+Although Ecto is really smart about this using a join table would be ideal.
+The benefits would be saving space, easier updates, easier analytics, more flexibile in general, it would be easy to create a dynamic drop down, auto complete, and stuff like that.

 ### Testing